Skip to main content

 Section 02

-The safest strategy combines basic autonomy and selective use of supplies.
+The safest strategy combines basic self-sufficiency with selective use of aid stations.

-A plan without margin exposes itself to an energy deficit; an overloaded plan increases the digestive risk.
+A plan without margin exposes you to energy deficit; an overloaded plan increases digestive risk.

 Point 1

-Define a minimum carried stock between two refueling points.
+Set a minimum carried stock between two aid stations.

 Point 2